 Michael A. Raithel, in a SAS Tip on sasCommunity.org, points out that sample programs exist for all products, and gives examples of directories in which you can find them.
 For example, on my desktop PC, which is running SAS 9.3, I can browse to

 C:\Program Files\SASHome\SASFoundation\9.3\ProductName\sample\in order to see the sample programs.

 You need to replace ProductName with the name of a SAS product, such as stat or ets.
 But how can you find the path of the "root directory" for your SAS installation?
-You can run the following DATA step in order to find it:
+You can run the following macro to find it: